-PLI is devoted to empowering pastors, spouses and other church leaders for wider influence for the sake of the gospel in their communities and effective leadership in their congregations.
+PLI is devoted to empowering leaders for wider influence for the sake of the gospel in their communities and effective leadership in their ministries.
 Learn more about our vision and process here.

 Life is better connected.
 Connect with others to experience life-giving community and build authentic relationships.
 We have several learning communities.
 Find the best fit for you.